OpenDataServices/oc4ids-mapping-template/README.md

 ## How to use the template

+Throughout the template, yellow-shaded cells are for data entry and green-shaded cells are calculated values.

 1. Use the `(Source) 1.
 Systems` sheet to list your sources of infrastructure project data.
 1. Use the `(Source) 2.
 Fields` sheet to list all of the data elements within your data sources.
 1. Optionally, use the `(CoST) IDS Elements` sheet to select the elements of the [CoST IDS](https://standard.open-contracting.org/infrastructure/latest/en/cost/) that you want to map.